ros2/ros2_documentation/source/Guides/Ament-CMake-Documentation.rst

 .. note::

-   Windows dlls are treated as runtime artifacts and installed into the ``RUNTIME DESTINATION`` folder.
+   Windows DLLs are treated as runtime artifacts and installed into the ``RUNTIME DESTINATION`` folder.
    It is therefore advised to not leave out the ``RUNTIME`` install even when developing libraries on Unix based systems.

 - Regarding the ``include directory``, the install command only adds information to CMake, it does not actually install the includes folder.